 This general workflow—a staff-entered code triggering a specific locker opening—can be used for other assets that need attention.
 Like supply kits needing restocking, firearms needing maintenance, or delicate instruments needing cleaning.

 It’s All Customizable

-Content surveillance is a powerful and very flexible tool.
-While some businesses clearly either do or don’t need it, many fall in a gray area in between.
-Others know they need it, but aren’t sure how to implement it.
+Asset surveillance is a powerful and very flexible tool you can use for many asset protection strategies.
+While some businesses clearly either do or don’t need it, many fall into a gray area in between.
+Others know they need it but aren’t sure how to implement it.
 Speaking with an expert security consultant may be the best way to determine what works best for your organization.

 See what an asset surveillance system can do for your organization.

 Vice President of Marketing